ELIGIBILITY REQUIREMENTS:

 Yes.
 Just be sure to mark the submission as a rough cut, let us know which elements are incomplete (music, sound mix, colour, missing scenes) and give us a firm deadline by which the final film will be completed.

 As a non-profit organization, we rely upon submission fees to help cover some of the costs of running the festival.
-However, each year we offer a limited number of submission waivers to emerging filmmakers who self-identify as Black, Indigenous, People of Colour, and/or people with disabilities.
-To request a waiver, please visit our website and complete the submission waiver form: https://forms.gle/EXN3RpJGUnwBgPLB8
+However, each year we offer a limited number of submission waivers to emerging filmmakers who self-identify as Black, Indigenous, People of Colour, low income/under-employed and/or people with disabilities.
+We also offer limited waivers to filmmakers from a region with purchasing power parity considerations (significantly weaker currency than the dollar).
+To request a waiver, please fill out this form: https://forms.gle/rAzERTB1YK6L2euD8.
+Please note, this form will close on July 30th, 2026 to ensure codes can be sent out on time.

-If the film is co-directed by someone who identifies as a man, can we still submit?
+• If the film is co-directed by someone who identifies as a cis man, can we still submit?

-Yes, if one co-director identifies as a woman or non-binary person, you are welcome to submit.
+Yes, if one co-director identifies as a woman or gender-diverse person, you are welcome to submit.

 No, unfortunately BFF is a volunteer-run organization and we do not yet have the capacity to offer feedback to filmmakers.